kodecocodes/i9t/swift-2/swift-2.markdown

 # Chapter 1: Swift 2.0

-The 2104 WWDC keynote was nearly over, and Craig Federighi appeared to be wrapping things up.
+The 2014 WWDC keynote was nearly over, and Craig Federighi appeared to be wrapping things up.
 But instead he shocked nearly everyone watching by announcing the Swift programming language, which he promised, perhaps optimistically, as "Objective-C without the baggage of C".
 Swift would have the benefits of terseness and safety, while still being extremely expressive.

 Once the implications of a new programming language had sunk in, many developers set out to explore the ins and outs of Swift.
 The year following WWDC 2014 was an exciting time for developers on the Apple platform; each developer had a chance to reimagine and redefine they way they wrote software for iOS and OS X.

 ## Whither Swift?

 Why would Apple introduce a new language, since Objective-C has served them so well?
 It's likely because Swift gave Apple a fresh start; Swift takes the best features from many different languages and combines them into one.
 Apple has created a language that is modern, expressive, safe, and a lot of fun to develop in.
-As well, Swift interoperates seamlessly with existing Cocoa and Cocoa Touch frameworks as well as all of your existing Objective-C code.
+Swift also interoperates seamlessly with existing Cocoa and Cocoa Touch frameworks as well as all of your existing Objective-C code.
 This is likely one of the primary reasons Swift has seen such success and widespread adoption in the developer community.

 ## The Real "One more thing"